PingjunChen/FUC/README.md

 * [SSH login server without password](config/ssh_login_no_passwd.md)
 * [.bashrc configuration](config/bashrc.config)
 * [fstab configuration](config/fstab.config)

-## Contributors
-See the [AUTHORS.md](AUTHORS.md) file for a complete list of contributors to the project.

 ## Contributing
 ``FUC`` is an open source project and anyone is welcome to contribute.
 An easy way to get started is by suggesting a new enhancement on the [Issues](https://github.com/PingjunChen/FUC/issues).
 If you have found a bug, then either report this through [Issues](https://github.com/PingjunChen/FUC/issues), or even better, make a fork of the repository, fix the bug and then create a [Pull Requests](https://github.com/PingjunChen/FUC/pulls) to get the fix into the master branch.